South Sound Rocks!

 Who may Apply to Rain City Rock Camp?

-Any female-identified, trans, or non-gender-conforming youth who will be ages 8-17 during the camp session may apply.
+All people who identify as female (cis or trans), trans, or gender non-conforming are welcome to apply for camp.
+Campers must be 8-17 during the camp session.
 No experience is necessary, and you don’t have to live in South Puget Sound or Washington State to apply (please see below for more information on out-of-town campers).

 Tuition: Sliding scale: $425 – $25.
 We appreciate your support in paying what you are able, and any amount over $425 is a tax-deductible donation that will continue to help us rock the world!
 When you apply, please pledge what you can pay and we will contact you within two weeks to confirm tuition and will request payment at that time.
 Please contact [email protected] or information regarding payment plans or questions regarding tuition.